kavidu-dilhara/tgdl/README.md

 Options:
-  -c, --channel INTEGER       Channel ID to download from -g, --group INTEGER         Group ID to download from -p, --photos               Download only photos
+  -c, --channel INTEGER       Channel ID to download from -g, --group INTEGER         Group ID to download from -b, --bot INTEGER           Bot chat ID to download from -p, --photos               Download only photos
   -v, --videos               Download only videos
   -a, --audio                Download only audio files